wasivis/DrinkMe/README.md

 <a name="overview"></a>
 ## 📘 Overview

 DrinkMe is a minimalist desktop app that **automatically compresses** videos into smaller files—no manual settings or technical know-how required.
 Just pick a file, click **Shrink**, and save space.
+Although it varies depending on each file, it aims at reducing between 80-90% of the original size.

 ---
 <a name="features"></a>